vedph/cadmus_doc/deploy/hosting.md

 ## CORS

 Cadmus API implement [CORS](https://developer.mozilla.org/en-US/docs/Web/HTTP/CORS) for cross-origin access.
-If required, you can configure the allowed origins for CORS under the `AllowedOrigins` section of the API settings.
+You can configure the allowed origins for CORS under the `AllowedOrigins` section of the API settings.

-Anyway, this is usually not required unless you are planning to let 3rd parties access the Cadmus API directly, bypassing the Cadmus app.
-Otherwise, the Cadmus app being in the same origin of its API, CORS is not a requirement for it.
+Usually, all what you have to do is set the `ALLOWEDORIGINS__0` environment variable to the URL of your web app.
+Allowed origins is an array, so that the `_0` suffix just means that you are setting the first item in it.
+The order in the array does not matter.

+As for API access, the web frontend essentially requires two changes (see the [sample](./hosting-sample.md#docker_compose_script)):

+1. compile a production version of the web app and then change the `env.js` constants, so that the API URL points to the location you are using for the backend.
+The default location is `localhost`, which is meaningful only when launching Cadmus locally on your own machine.
+Usually I create a production image with just this change, which does not require recompiling the web app (you just edit `env.js` found in the compiled files); conventionally, its tag is equal to the non-production app, with a `-prod` suffix.

+2. add to the CORS allowed origins the URL of your web app.

 ## Messaging